telefonicaid/fiware-orion/doc/manuals/admin/database_model.md

 -   **status**: either `active` (for active subscriptions), `inactive` (for inactive subscriptions) or `oneshot` (for [oneshot subscriptions](../user/oneshot_subscription.md)).
 Note that NGSIv2 API consider additional states (e.g. `failed` or `expired`) but they never hit the DB (they are managed by Orion).
+-   **statusLasChange**: last time status was updated (as decimal number, meaning seconds and fractions of seconds).
+    This is mainly to be used by the subscription cache update logic (so status in updated in DB from cache only if it is newer).
 -   **description** (optional field): a free text string describing the subscription.
 Maximum length is 1024.
 -   **timeout** this field configures the maximum time the subscription waits for the response for http notifications.
 It is a number between 0 and 1800000.
 If defined to 0 or omitted, the default timeout will be used.